hadeelsharaf/analyticsproject/README.md

 # analytics project
 for azure synapse analytics project for course Data warehousing using AZURE.
-The project is to create a star schema from a DB and apply ETL
+The project is to create a star schema from a DB and apply ETL .

+* screenshots of blob store are in the root folder.